leonplanken/robust-rail-solver/README.md

 conda activate my_proto_env
 ```

-In the [config.yaml](./ServiceSiteScheduling/config.yaml) the following parameters serves for:
+An example of the DeepLook mode in the [config.yaml](./ServiceSiteScheduling/config.yaml) config file:

 ```bash
 DeepLook: